julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 Both wormwood and mugwort appear in traditions concerned with **disturbed sleep, prophetic dreams, and visions following trauma**.
 These plants were believed to force truth to the surface—not gently, but honestly.

 Dreamwork involving Artemisia was never recreational.
 It was diagnostic, ancestral, and often uncomfortable.

 ---

+## Wormwood in Folk Magic

+In Balkan folk magic, *pelin* (wormwood) is used for:

+- **Protection**: Hung over doors, carried in pockets
+- **Dreamwork**: Burned or brewed before sleep to induce visions
+- **Love-breaking**: Used in rituals to sever toxic bonds
+- **Anti-curse baths**: Steeped and poured over the body to remove the evil eye

+Today, we know at least 200 species of *Artemisia*, but the most infamous are:
+- *Artemisia absinthium* (bitter wormwood)
+- *Artemisia vulgaris* (mugwort)
+- *Artemisia annua* (sweet wormwood or qinghao)

+Each has its place in folk medicine, but also in magical practice.

+---